Pandemic fiction: Fall books include stories of the virus

 “At the beginning of the pandemic, I couldn’t even read, much less write.
-I didn't have the focus,” says Picoult, who last November began the novel “Wish You Were Here.”
-The fall release is set in New York and the Galapagos during the first two months of the pandemic, March-May of last year.
+I didn't have the focus,” said Picoult, who in November began the novel “Wish You Were Here.”
+The fall release is set in New York and the Galapagos during the first two months of the pandemic.

 From wars to plagues to the Sept.
 11 attacks, the literary response to historic tragedies has been a process of absorbing trauma — often beginning with poetry and nonfiction and, after months or years, expanding to narrative fiction.
 The pandemic has now lasted into a second fall season for publishing, and a growing number of authors, among them Picoult, Louise Erdrich, Gary Shteyngart and Hilma Wolitzer, have worked it into their latest books.

-“The Indian Prime Minister was asking people to bang their plates and pots at a certain hour; people in his conservative party were touting the powers of cow dung and cow urine,” he says.
+“The Indian prime minister was asking people to bang their plates and pots at a certain hour; people in his conservative party were touting the powers of cow dung and cow urine,” Shtyengart said.
 "A minister of health said that the rays of the sun would build immunity.
 So, I was thinking, what exactly is the work a novel can do in the time of the novel coronavirus?

-“I’m telling you all this because I wasn’t at all in doubt about mentioning the pandemic — I didn’t think it could be avoided.”
+“I’m telling you all this because I wasn’t at all in doubt about mentioning the pandemic — I didn’t think it could be avoided,” he said.

 Erdrich's “The Sentence,” her first since the Pulitzer Prize-winning “The Night Watchman,” centers on a Minneapolis bookstore in 2020 and the city's multiple crises, from the pandemic to the murder of George Floyd.
 Like Kumar, Erdrich had the original idea — a haunted bookstore — well before the virus spread.